-Dr. Molly Brant Dr. Johnette Moody

-Dr. Jon Clements Dr. Jason Patton

-Dr. Melissa Darnell Dr. Michael Rogers

-Dr. David Eshelman Dr. Jeremy Schwehm

-Dr. Marcel Finan Dr. Monty Smith

-Ms. Holly Ruth Gale Dr. V. Carole Smith

-Dr. Debra Hunter Dr. James Stobaugh

-Dr. Shelia Jackson Dr. Bruce Tedford

-Dr. Chris Kellner Dr. Jack Tucci

-Dr. Joshua Lockyer Dr. Susan Underwood

-Mr. Fred Clayton, Ms. Tara Marsh Ms. Megan Toland, Dr. Loretta Co Mark Mitchell, Mr. Weiwei Ji, Dr. Thomas Nupp, hall, Mr. Brian Lasey, Dr. Jeff Woods, ochran, Dr. Jason Warnick, Dr. Tim Carter, stin, and Ms. Pat Chronister were visitors.
+Dr. Molly Brant Dr. Johnette Moody Dr. Jon Clements Dr. Jason Patton Dr. Melissa Darnell Dr. Michael Rogers Dr. David Eshelman Dr. Jeremy Schwehm Dr. Marcel Finan Dr. Monty Smith Ms. Holly Ruth Gale Dr. V. Carole Smith Dr. Debra Hunter Dr. James Stobaugh Dr. Shelia Jackson Dr. Bruce Tedford Dr. Chris Kellner Dr. Jack Tucci Dr. Joshua Lockyer Dr. Susan Underwood Dr. Mohamed Abdelrahman, Dr. M ark Mitchell, Mr. Weiwei Ji, Dr. Thomas Nupp, Mr. Fred Clayton, Ms. Tara Marshall, Mr. Brian Lasey, Dr. Jeff Woods, Ms. Megan Toland, Dr. Loretta Cochran, Dr. Jason Warnick, Dr. Tim Carter, Dr. Dawn Ward, Dr. Christine Aust in, and Ms. Pat Chronister were visitors.
 CALL TO ORDER President Clements called the meeting to order, and asked for a motion to amend the agenda, adding Item B to New Business to allow Mr. Fred Clayton, Director of Administrative Services, and Ms. Tara Marshall, Bookstore Manager, to address the Senate.
 Motion by Dr. V. Carole Smith, se Motion carried. conded by Dr. Moody, to amend the agenda as requested.
 APPROVAL OF MINUTES President Clements then called for a motion in regard to the minutes of October 10, 2017.

-Motion by Dr. Brant, seconded by Motion carried.
-Dr. Stobaugh, to approve the minutes as distributed.
+Motion by Dr. Brant, seconded by Dr. Stobaugh, to approve the minutes as distributed.
+Motion carried.
 VPAA UPDATE President Clements invited Dr. Mohamed Abdelrahman, Vice President for Academic Affairs, to address the Senate.
 Dr. Abdelrahman reported there would be changes to the commencement ceremony in December, including the addition of a stage.
 He stated, with the addition of the stage, the faculty seating would be shifted to the rows in front of the graduates (Attachment A).
 Dr. Abdelrahman stated the VPAA feedback channel had been down for a brief period, and when it was restored, he had received a few messages regarding the participation of junior faculty in shared governance.
 He encouraged the senators, as their representatives, to communicate with and include junior faculty.
 Dr. Abdelrahman also reported receiving feedback with concerns over the removal of the University Promotion and Tenure Committee (UPTC) from the latest draft of the policy approved by the Faculty Senate.
-He clarified the UPTC had not been removed from the draft approved by the Senate.

-with a communication regarding 2 had emailed faculty within the col included a reference that most cou discussed with President Clements the Senate's concern 0% progress in a course by mid-term.
-He reported a Dean lege regarding guidelines and best practices, which rses should have no less than 20% of the total grade hese were guidelines and best practices for most courses,
+He clarified the UPTC had not been removed from the draft approved by the Senate. with a communication regarding 2 had emailed faculty within the coll included a reference that most cou discussed with President Clements the Senate's concern 0% progress in a course by mid-term.
+He reported a Dean lege regarding guidelines and best practices, which rses should have no less than 20% of the total grade nese were guidelines and best practices for most courses, but not all.